 The quickest way to earn American Express Membership Rewards points is to open an American Express card that earns Membership Rewards points and earn a welcome bonus.
 You’ll also earn Amex MR points on your everyday spending with these cards.
 You can also take advantage of bonus offers to earn even more points by enrolling your card in specific Amex offers that match your spending habits.
 Your Amex offers will show in your online Amex account.

 The Platinum Cards (business and personal) often have high welcome bonuses.
 There is a high annual fee on both, but there are statements credits that may help offset the fee, plus you are earning a large welcome bonus.
-With a Platinum Card from American Express or the Business Platinum Card from American Express, you’ll receive access to the amazing Amex Centurion lounges (where available), plus get lounge access to airport lounges around the world.
+With a Platinum Card from American Express [rates and fees]or the Business Platinum Card from American Express [rates and fees], you’ll receive access to the amazing Amex Centurion lounges (where available), plus get lounge access to airport lounges around the world.

 Personal American Express Membership Rewards earning cards